Gaming performance and multi-tasking

 We’ve included all of the settings we tested with for additional context and for those who wish to reproduce our results.
 All games were tested in 1080p with uncapped framerates.
 Most settings are on low unless there’s a valid reason for turning the settings up such as player render distances in battle royales.
 We use the following settings to show how the CPU performs with minimal GPU bottlenecks, but make some exceptions which are noted on a per game basis.
-Major settings are as listed:
+Major settings are as listed.

 Halo: The Master Chief Collection – Halo 3

 45 minutes of gameplay data captured.
-Tested one 8v8 matchmaking game, one 4v4 matchmaking arena game, and the Tsavo Highway campaign level back to back and averaged in-game FPS of the three scenarios.
+Tested one 8v8 matchmaking game, one 4v4 matchmaking arena game, and the Tsavo Highway campaign level back to back and averaged in-game framerate of the three scenarios.
 Original graphics applied.
 Steam version.

 In-game benchmark tool was used for five runs that were then averaged.
 Low graphics preset, performed on DX11 API (stutters noticeable with DX12 on this system).
 Steam version.

 20 minutes of gameplay data captured during “Escape” season on World’s Edge map.
 Low settings, VRAM budget at Very Low.
 Steam version.